JetBrains/idea-gitignore/README.md

 Supported IDEs
 --------------

-Since `v3.0.0`, .ignore plugin updates will be delivered to the IDE in version of `181+` - so latest build from 2018 and further.
+Since `v4.0.0`, .ignore plugin updates will be delivered only to the latest stable IDE version.

 But hey, no worries!
-It means .ignore for all IDE version from before - `139-173` - will be freezed at `v3.0.0`.
+It means .ignore for all IDE version from before - `139-193` - will be frozen at `v3.x.x`.

 Installation